9elements/angular-flickr-search/README.md

 - [Flickr Search with Backbone](https://molily.de/javascript-introduction/flickr-backbone.html)
 - [Source code for the jQuery and Backbone versions](https://github.com/molily/molily.de/tree/master/javascript-introduction)

+## Terms of Use

+This non-commerical example application uses the Flickr API but is not endorsed or certified by Flickr Inc. or SmugMug, Inc. See the [Flickr API Terms of Use](https://www.flickr.com/help/terms/api).

+The code contains a Flickr API key that is bound to the example application.
+If you wish to use the Flickr API in your application, you need to [Request an API Key](https://www.flickr.com/services/apps/create/) yourself.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.